aadityajoshi205/NOSQL_Project_extension/README_2.md

 - RAM layer enables: a) Efficient change tracking, b) Quick rollbacks and c) Seamless merge and sync
 - Undo stack model facilitates per-key operation history.

+## Limitation and Notes
+- FULL-SYNC() is not reversible.
+- ROLLBACK() discards all staged data since the last commit.
+- Sync to disk only includes latest state per key.
+- Real-time consistency between databases only after commit.

 ## Flowchart of the design of the system:

 ```mermaid